0xbughunter/pynmap/README.md

 ## Usage

 Need to trigger the tool by providing sudo permission as few nmap commands executes through higher privileges.
-This tool can be used while performing Infra as well as Web App Pentest.
+This tool can be used while performing scans on an IP Address / a set of IP(s), hence being beneficial for Infra as well as Web App Pentest.

 ## Contributing